Phantom Lady (film): Production

-Release

 Critical response

 Critic Bosley Crowther was not impressed with the atmospherics of the film and panned the film for its screenplay, writing: "We wish we could recommend it as a perfect combination of the styles of the eminent Mr. Hitchcock and the old German psychological films, for that is plainly and precisely what it tries very hard to be.
 It is full of the play of light and shadow, of macabre atmosphere, of sharply realistic faces and dramatic injections of sound.
 People sit around in gloomy places looking blankly and silently into space, music blares forth from empty darkness, and odd characters turn up and disappear.
 It is all very studiously constructed for weird and disturbing effects.
 But, unfortunately, Miss Harrison and Mr. Siodmak forgot one basic thing—they forgot to provide their picture with a plausible, realistic plot."
+In The Nation in 1944, critic James Agee stated, "Miss Harrison is doing nothing that Hitchcock has not done a great deal better ...
+She is simply an intelligent, entertaining worker in an idiom which badly needs not only restoring but developing ...
+There is plenty in Phantom Lady to enjoy, and to be glad of."
+Pauline Kael wrote: "The mood and pacing lift this low-budget thriller out of its class, but the ideas, the dialogue, and the ending that the studio insisted on prevent it from being a first-rate B-picture."
+Leslie Halliwell gave it two of four stars: "Odd little thriller which doesn't really hold together but is made for the most part with great style."
+Leonard Maltin was enthusiastic: "First-rate suspense yarn ...
+Sexual innuendo in drumming scene with Cook is simply astonishing ... " Eddie Muller called it a "breakout film" for Harrison and Siodmak: "They sacrificed some of the screw-tightening suspense in favor of a waltz into Woolrich's particular strain of darkness.
+In addition to the inky menace brushed over desolate locations, they amplified sounds of urban dread: the screeching of elevated trains, footsteps echoing on wet pavement, and, most famously, the scary abandon of an after-hours jazz club."

 Home media

-Universal Pictures Home Entertainment released a made-on-demand DVD-R of the film through in conjunction with Turner Classic Movies.
+Universal Pictures Home Entertainment released a made-on-demand DVD-R of the film through Turner Classic Movies.

-Arrow Films released a region A Blu-ray edition of the film through their Arrow Academy label on March 5, 2019.
+Arrow Films released a region A Blu-ray edition of the film under their Arrow Academy label on March 5, 2019.